sateesh23/Y-news-app/README.md

 - Hero images require internet connection for initial download
 - Search is client-side only (no server-side search)
-- Limited to mock data (no real news API integration)

 ## 🤝 Contributing